 A working knowledge of the NC Animal Welfare Act is crucial for officers whether or not they work in an animal shelter.
 We will discuss the Animal Welfare Act in Section 12.
 Many organizations with concerns regarding North Carolina’s animal laws, including animal service organizations routinely lobby at the local and state level to enact changes.
 Your experience and voice will be important as North Carolina goes forward.

 Animal control and animal welfare in North Carolina has had a stormy past.
 North Carolina is known as one of our slower moving states in improving our animal welfare and owner responsibility laws.

-At the local level, individuals and organizations generally do not, or will not, understand the complexity, limitations and responsibilities you have in protecting both people and animals and the compromises that must be made in serving an entire community on demand.
+At the local level, individuals, organizations and many times, local officials generally do not, or will not, understand the complexity, limitations and responsibilities you have in protecting both people and animals and the compromises that must be made in serving an entire community on demand.

 North Carolina has not set standards for animal control officers or for their training, which is many times, on the job and covers a wide range quickly and under stressful circumstances.
 We all learn by our mistakes but this course is designed to make your mistakes minimal by offering an uncomplicated, basic overview of animal laws, regulations, resources and to share with you the experience of seasoned animal control professionals.